 For example, inexperienced plumbers or DIY enthusiasts may think that stainless steel and copper can work well together, as they are both durable and corrosion-resistant materials.
 However, because stainless steel is a more noble metal than copper, the copper can begin to corrode at an accelerated rate, sacrificing itself to the stainless steel.
 This can happen with even the smallest dissimilar metal connection, such as bolts, screws, fasteners, and others.

 Similarly, the pinhole water leaks could be caused by unexpected foreign debris or another unknown corrosive material reacting with the pipes’ metal.
 The City of Folsom is investigating any potential materials that may have been present in affected pipes.

 What Is Folsom Doing About Pinhole Leaks?

 The City of Folsom is working with forensic experts from Virginia Tech University to inspect the pipes that have been impacted by the pinhole leaks.
 They are also working with experts from the engineering firm Black & Veatch to examine the water composition.
-The City of Folsom expects the forensic results to arrive near mid-September—you can read their full release here.
+The City of Folsom expects the forensic results to arrive near mid-September.

 Do I Have Pinhole Leaks In My Pipes?